AWeirdDev/flights/README.md

 > <sup><a href="https://duffel.com/blog/google-flights-api" target="_blank">🧏‍♂️ <b>duffel.com</b></a></sup><br />
 > <sup><i>Google Flights API: How did it work & what happened to it?</i></b>
 >
-> The Google Flights API offered developers access to aggregated airline data, including flight times, availability and prices.
+> The Google Flights API offered developers access to aggregated airline data, including flight times, availability, and prices.
 Over a decade ago, Google announced the acquisition of ITA Software Inc. which it used to develop its API. **However, in 2018, Google ended access to the public-facing API and now only offers access through the QPX enterprise product**.

 That's awful!
 I've also looked for free alternatives but their rate limits and pricing are just 😬 (not a good fit/deal for everyone).

 <br />

-However, Google Flights has their own UI – [flights.google.com](https://flights.google.com).
+However, Google Flights has their UI – [flights.google.com](https://flights.google.com).
 So, maybe I could just use Developer Tools to log the requests made and just replicate all of that?
 Undoubtedly not!
-Their requests are just full of numbers and unreadable text, so that's definitely not the solution.
+Their requests are just full of numbers and unreadable text, so that's not the solution.

 Perhaps, we could scrape it?
-I mean, Google allowed many companies like [Serpapi](https://google.com/search?q=serpapi) scrape their web just pretended like nothing happened...
+I mean, Google allowed many companies like [Serpapi](https://google.com/search?q=serpapi) to scrape their web just pretending like nothing happened...
 So let's scrape our own.

 > 🔎 **Search** <br />
 > google flights ~~api~~ scraper pypi

 Excluding the ones that are not active, I came across [hugoglvs/google-flights-scraper](https://pypi.org/project/google-flights-scraper) on Pypi.
 I thought to myself: "aint no way this is the solution!"

 I checked hugoglvs's code on [GitHub](https://github.com/hugoglvs/google-flights-scraper), and I immediately detected "playwright," my worst enemy.
-One word can deacribe it well: slow.
+One word can describe it well: slow.
 Two words?
 Extremely slow.
-What's more, it doesn't even run on the **🗻 Edge** because of configuration errors, missing libraries... etc. I could just reverse [try.playwright.tech](https://try.playwright.tech) and use a better environment, but that's just too risky if they added Cloudflare as an additional security barrior 😳.
+What's more, it doesn't even run on the **🗻 Edge** because of configuration errors, missing libraries... etc. I could just reverse [try.playwright.tech](https://try.playwright.tech) and use a better environment, but that's just too risky if they added Cloudflare as an additional security barrier 😳.

 Life tells me to never give up.
 Let's just take a look at their URL params...